Vilos92/pimpmyprose/README.md

 # To-Do
 + Make a pimp which is the origin of pimpMyProse.
 Let others upvote it
-+ Added filtering on index page for proses
-	+ Need to do the same for the detail page (pimps)
 + Reddit share link added, add facebook link
 	+ Need to customize templates and views for share links.
 Facebook plugin needs correct url
 + Finish styling